And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 I think the fact that people didn't trust her, they didn't like her, she had the email problem, the Clinton Foundation, it really was this was the elites versus the rest of us election.

-You know what people found out?
+And you know what people found out?

 People just didn't want to see what America was saying.

-I I think this I think the election was of two complicated people with very simple ideas.
+I think the election was of two complicated people with very simple ideas.

-She wanted the election to be about Donald Trump and he wanted the election to be about the people.
+She wanted the election to be about Donald Trump, and he wanted the election to be about the people.

 It really did come across to me that way.

-You know, you and I had many behind the scenes conversations, and you always in every conversation said, look at her number.
+You know, you and I had many behind-the-scenes conversations, and you always, in every conversation, said, look at her number.

-And your background is uh is a polster.
+And your background is a pollster.

-She can't break that ceiling, and she never did, and it was worse than people anticipated.
+And she never did, and it was worse than people anticipated.

 What did you think of the New York Times?